trivikak/hackrpi2025/README.md

 - Avoid scraping authenticated SIS content unless explicitly permitted.

 ### Roadmap
+-This program is not currently functional.
+We utilized local databases, and were unable to link that using a server to the frontend properly, which is our first step for further development as we didn't have enough debugging time in 24 hours!
+What will work when you open http://trram.tech/ is just the frontend with placeholders.
 - Add multi-major planning support
 - Integrate schedule conflict detection
 - Expand elective recommendation model